"Oats were great...until feedbag taken away. Felt horses no longer welcome. Made to wear a blanket on a 90 degree days?

-Surf through various trip review sites like yelp and tripadvisor and you'll read wildly opposing Stewart Springs takes.
+Surf through various trip review sites like yelp and tripadvisor and you read wildly opposing Stewart Springs takes.
 Everything from "Heaven on earth" to "I'll never go there again!"
-Understandably it makes for one roller coaster of a ride, leaving one to wonder how everybody could possibly be talking about the same place.
+Understandably it made for one roller coaster of a ride, leaving one to wonder how everybody could possibly be talking about the same place.

-Of course, one bears in mind some reviews were posted ages ago.
+Of course, one bore in mind some reviews were posted ages ago.
 Different times, different managements -- even, now, different owners.
 Stewart Springs, like people and planet as whole, is always changing.
 It has its good moments and bad moments; good days and bad days; good years and bad years.
-Plus everyone brings own unique awareness into mix -- often with expectations, reasonable or not, happily fulfilled, wildly exceeded, or utterly crushed.
+Plus, everyone brings own unique awareness into mix -- often with expectations, reasonable or not, happily fulfilled, wildly exceeded, or utterly crushed.

 Is 'Rustic' Bad Word?

 That said, it might still seem odd how two people visiting same day might be 180 degrees apart in experiences and estimations.
-This could lead one to conclude some reviewers are perhaps a tad snooty, not in touch with inner bohemian, holding up unreasonable expectations and irrelevant comparisons to more upscale spas and amenities impossible to provide -- many roundly undesired anyhow (at least formerly) -- while others were more easy going, nature-attuned and rural friendly, open to embracing rustic environs and focused on enjoying having a therapeutic spa and retreat amid glad tidings of nature.
+This could lead one to conclude some reviewers were perhaps a tad snooty, not in touch with inner bohemian, holding up unreasonable expectations and irrelevant comparisons to more upscale spas and amenities, impossible to provide -- many roundly undesired anyhow, at least formerly -- while others were more easy going, nature-attuned and rural friendly, open to embracing rustic environs and focused on enjoying therapeutic spa and retreat amid the glad tidings of nature.

 WorkshopAttie of Monterey, CA bemoaned how, "For $130 a day, we had to build a fire in the woodstove as there was NO HEATING..."
 (Venerable wood heat doesn't seem to count.)